 - Hiding unsightly areas

-If you need help in working out how many trees, ask your supplier for suggestions but before you call them try to get hold of a floor plan.
+If you need help in working out how many trees you need, ask your supplier for suggestions but before you call them try to get hold of a floor plan.
 Why?
 Because there are tens of thousands of wedding venues in the UK and no one supplier will know every venue.
 A floor plan will help you to plan your wedding and help any supplier to help you.

 Compare like for like